Modal vs Replicate: which is better for deploying Hugging Face models as a production API (custom code, not just a model card)?

 Summary

-If your goal is to deploy Hugging Face models as a production API with real custom code—not just a thin wrapper around a model card—the platform choice matters:
+If your goal is to deploy Hugging Face models as a production API with custom code, you’re not just choosing “who hosts my model.”
+You’re choosing: